raniajarral/my-portfolio-website/README.md

 # Rania Jarral - Portfolio Website

-A clean, modern portfolio website showcasing my development skills and services.
+A clean, modern portfolio website showcasing my development skills and some of services.

 ## 📁 Project Structure